 - After you disconnect, perform the instructions given by the dispatcher and wait for the police or other emergency responders to arrive on the scene.

-- If possible, capture video or photos of the scene, but don’t interfere in any way.
+- If possible, capture video or photos of the scene, but don’t interfere.

 How to Report Internet Crime

 Report crimes that happen on the internet to the Internet Crime Complaint Center.
 The Internet Crime Complaint Center is a partnership between the Federal Bureau of Investigation (FBI), the National White Collar Crime Center (NW3C), and the Bureau of Justice Assistance (BJA).

 The Internet Crime Complaint Center serves as a vehicle to receive, develop, and refer criminal complaints regarding the rapidly expanding arena of cybercrime.
 The Internet Crime Complaint Center gives the victims of cybercrime a convenient and easy-to-use reporting mechanism that alerts authorities of suspected criminal violations or civil violations.

 Submit a Crime Tip to the FBI

 Use the FBI Crime Tips website to report suspected terrorism or criminal activity.
 Your information will be reviewed promptly by an FBI special agent or a professional staff member.
-Due to the high volume of information that we receive, we are unable to reply to every submission; however, we appreciate the information that you have provided.
+Due to the high volume of information the FBI receives, they cannot reply to every submission.

-Submit a Crime Tip – WeTip is an independent, non-profit organization that has been in continuous operation since 1972.
-WeTip was founded on a key idea, this idea, many people with information about crime, are reluctant to report it, due to fear of reprisal.
+Submit a Crime Tip – WeTip is an independent, non-profit organization in continuous operation since 1972.
+WeTip was founded on a key idea: many people with information about the crime are reluctant to report it due to fear of reprisal.
 WeTip is the answer to that concern.